 4.5 Entrants will be sent a confirmation email when their registration is received by Delft University of Technology.

 4.6 Entrants will be sent a confirmation email when their entry is received by Delft University of Technology.

 4.7 Apart from clauses 2.4, 4.2, and 4.3, all designs shall be judged on the design requirements described here, the entry requirements described here, the design innovation, and its applicability.
 When requirements are not met, Delft University of Technology has the right to disqualify the entry.

 4.8 The winning entrants of Round I will be contacted before the end of March 2013.
 These entrants will also be informed about the details and conditions of Round II.

-5.1 Entrants own the Intellectual Property rights to the original work they submit, but Delft University of Technology maintains a royalty-free, worldwide, perpetual right to use, copy, modify, translate and/or adopt and distribute (parts of) the submission.
+5.1 Entrants own the Intellectual Property rights to the original work they submit, but the Delft University of Technology maintains a royalty-free, worldwide, perpetual right to use, copy, modify, translate, and/or adopt and distribute (parts of) the submission.